electraone/datafiles/manual/src/developers/presetformat.md

 - boolean
 - default = false

-#### twosComplement
+#### signMode
-The twosComplement is a flag to instruct electra to use Two's complement represetation of negative numbers.
+The sigMode sets what type of negative number representation will be used for negative values.

 - optional
+- enum
+  - none
+  - twosComplement
+  - signBit

+#### bitWidth
+The bitWidth specifies number of bits used to calculate the value.
+It tells the controller where the sign-bit should be placed for negative values.

+- optional
-- boolean
+- numeric
-- default = false
+- default = 7 or 14 depending on the message type
+- min = 1
+- max = 14